Benefits of Voice Picking and Other Applications

 - Voice systems eliminate distractions caused by looking at and handling paper lists, scanners or terminal screens.

 - Users validate each activity by voice.
 In a standard voice picking system, the associate will speak a location checkstring (or product code) to confirm he or she is picking from the correct location.
-For example, Lucas Move voice-directed applications featuring Jennifer can be configured to supplement the standard verification with multiple verification methods (UPC, SKU, description, etc.) to maximize accuracy.
+For example, Lucas voice-directed applications can be configured to supplement the standard verification with multiple verification methods (UPC, SKU, description, etc.) to maximize accuracy.

 - Users validate the quantity of items for each action, and a countdown feature helps users keep track when picking high unit-count items.

 - Lucas mobile applications can also be configured to tell the user the specific pack factor or unit of measure to pick, and users may also be required to confirm the UOM.